bigwiv/Biopython-cn/chr11.rst

 when two or more point mutants of a polypeptide are present in the crystal.
 An example of this can be found in PDB structure 1EN2.

-Since these residues belong to a different residue type (e.g. let°Øs say Ser 60 and Cys 60) they should not be stored in a single ``Residue`` object as in the common case.
+Since these residues belong to a different residue type (e.g. let‚Äôs say Ser 60 and Cys 60) they should not be stored in a single ``Residue`` object as in the common case.
 In this case, each residue is represented by one ``Residue`` object, and both ``Residue`` objects are stored in a